 Free VPNs, or basically any “free product”, always comes with a price.
 It’s no secret that when something is free on the internet, it’s you who is the product.

-This is true for free software downloads, social media platforms and services like GSuite.
+This is true for free software downloads, social media platforms, and services like GSuite.
 The idea is that when software developers offer their digital goods for free, they are usually a lot less free than you might think.
 In exchange for the use of their platform or service, when you fork over your email address, you may be giving over much more than just that.

 For example, when you sign up for social media services like Facebook or Instagram, these services can also see your purchasing history, your likes, and your friends.
-This data is then sold to digital marketing agencies who use it to create highly targeted ads.
+This data is then sold to digital marketing agencies that use it to create highly targeted ads.
 These ads display products and services similar to those you have already shown interest in.
 This leads to increased clicks and more importantly, more revenue for the product’s developers.
-(To learn more about the nitty-gritties of the complex data economy, check out this epic article from PCMag.com.)
+(To learn more about the nitty-gritty of the complex data economy, check out this epic article from PCMag.com.)

 But security products are okay, right?

 So you may know to be on the lookout for such data-sapping tactics when it comes to social media platforms and free software, like games and photo editors.
 But you probably don’t expect it to be true of security-related products like VPNs.

 VPNs or virtual private networks, create a private tunnel from your computer or device to another computer, using that computers’ connection to traverse the open internet.
 Everything is encapsulated in a private network and is encrypted.